 How to clean Apple AirPods

-If you’re after the new AirPods Pro in particular, don’t worry we have an entire article explaining the whole thing.
-The process isn’t different than what we’ve already explained, but if you’re anything like me, you probably want all the little details before putting any of your electronics near liquids.
+If you’re after the AirPods Pro in particular, don’t worry we have an entire article explaining the whole thing.
+The process is very similar to what we just explained, but if you’re anything like me, you probably want all the little details before putting any of your electronics near liquids.
 And hey, I can’t blame you.

 That’s all there is to it